 Many overbilling cases involve the healthcare organization or hospital charging twice for services only performed once, says Chuck Czajka, founder of Macro Money Concepts in Stuart, Florida.
 Overbilling can also take the form of charging for services that were never delivered.
 This is why it’s important to always review your Medicare summary notices and statements to make sure there are no extraneous items listed.

 “Another example (of Medicare fraud) would be upcoding of a medical procedure where a provider submits billing codes for a more advanced procedure than what was actually delivered,” Norce says.

 Medicare uses Evaluation and Management (E/M) codes to determine how much to reimburse physicians for their services.
 Physicians are meant to select the appropriate code to represent the services given during a patient visit.
 Medicare upcoding fraud occurs when a practitioner knowingly submits an incorrect code.
 This could be as simple as billing a follow-up visit as a new patient visit, which Medicare reimburses at a higher rate than new patient visits.
-Or it could involve adding the -25 modifier to a bill, which would indicate there was another separate service provided that day, when no such additional service was rendered.
+It could involve adding the -25 modifier to a bill, which would indicate there was another separate service provided that day when no such additional service was rendered.

 How can healthcare fraud and abuse be prevented?

 Patients play an important role in preventing healthcare fraud and abuse.
 “The best recommendation to prevent fraud is to be involved in your health care and review all your explanation of benefits and provider bills,” Norce says.
 “Being diligent in reviewing your care and claims as they happen is the best habit to develop in preventing fraud,” as it will be easier to match the bills when your care is fresh in your memory.